upenn-acg/cis501/lab4-pipeline/lab4-pipeline.md

 ### General Advice

 Writing sub-modules: It is tempting to make one module for each pipeline stage and/or for each pipeline register.
 We recommend against this.
-A single, giant module is easier to debug because you can view all the signals in one big list in the debugger.
+A single, large module is easier to debug because you can view all the signals in one big list in the debugger.
 Combinational loops are also somewhat likelier this way, which will cause the simulator to hang (`make synth` will catch such loops, however).

 Port/Wire Shadowing: Make sure you do not declare any wires with the same name as a port (equivalent to variable shadowing).
 By default, the synthesizer will issue a warning about this and ignore the second declaration.
 One good rule of thumb is to avoid any wire declarations that start with `o_`, `i_`, or `test_`.
 Reserve these prefixes for the ports.

 ## Debugging

-Debugging this assignment will be *much*, **much** harder than debugging the single-cycle datapath. **Get started early and plan on many debug sessions involving all team members!** Having a clear schematic that matches up with your code will make life much easier.
-Also consider the following debugging tips:
+Debugging this assignment will be **noticeably** harder than debugging the single-cycle datapath. **Get started early and plan on many debug sessions involving all team members!** Also consider the following debugging tips:

 + In the output pane, right-click your PC wires and any others whose values your are monitoring as numbers, and set their radix to hexadecimal.
 + The skeleton `lc4_pipeline.v` contains an `always (posedge gwe)` block at the end.
 Leave this at the end of the module and add `$display` statements to print out values you are interested in.
 These will get printed at the end of each cycle, when all wire values are valid.
-Please **comment out these $display statements** before submitting code to the autograder, as the autograder's email will truncate output (which may contain relevant errors/warnings).
+Please **comment out these $display statements** before submitting code to the autograder, as the autograder's email will truncate output (which may then excise relevant errors/warnings).
 + You can set a breakpoint on a `$display` call in your `always` block to get Vivado to break at the end of each cycle.
 This is much more effective than setting breakpoints elsewhere in your code.
 An empty `$display();` statement at the very end of the block is especially useful for setting a breakpoint.
 You can also single-step forward 40ns to move forward one cycle.
 + Start with the `test_alu` test case, and do not move on until it is completely working.
 Move through the test cases one by one.
 + The testbench can be configured (set `exit_at_first_failure = 1`) to stop as soon as it encounters an error and print out both the line number (n) and instruction.